 All orders are inclusive of post and packing within the UK.
 Overseas delivery prices to be costed as applicable.

-A deposit of £100 is required to start.
+Fot UK a deposit of £100 is required to start, for overseas £105 to cover fees.

 Samples posted on request.